ROCm/rmm-rocm/README.md

 ## Using RMM with Thrust

-RAPIDS and other CUDA libraries make heavy use of Thrust.
-Thrust uses CUDA device memory in two
+RAPIDS and other libraries make heavy use of Thrust.
+Thrust uses device memory in two
 situations:

  1. As the backing store for `thrust::device_vector`, and